ibm-apiconnect/docker-swarm-lab/ex6/README.md

 }
 ```

-## Build an NGINX Docker container
+### Create a Dockerfile for your NGINX Docker container
 Next, we'll need to build our NGINX docker container.
 Create a `Dockerfile`:

 ```